Augmentation approaches for Mixed Integer Programming: Augmenting Sets for MIP

-\begin{remark} For better coherence with the following procedure for standard MIPs, we will consider $\vx_1$ to be a basic feasible solution of the unrestricted problem.
-In this section this will be irrelevant as if $\vx_1$ is a solution of the restricted program then it is a basic feasible solution of the unrestricted one. \end{remark}
+\begin{remark} For better coherence with the following procedure for standard MIPs, we will consider $\vx_1$ to be a solution of the unrestricted problem.
+In this section this will be irrelevant as it only adds extra elements. \end{remark}